-Depending on how dry the season has been you might also find a fun waterfall on this hike.
+Depending on how dry the season has been you might even find a fun waterfall on this hike.

-There is a hefty $12 parking fee at the park but if you luck out, you might be able to find a free parking spot on the streets nearby.
+There’s a $12 parking fee but if you luck out, you might find a free parking spot on the streets nearby.

 Features: Wildflowers, bird watching, beautiful views.

-Another great out and back trail near Pacific Palisades is the Los Liones Trail.
+Another great out-and-back hike near Pacific Palisades, is the Los Leones Trail.
 This trail is a bit narrow and can definitely feel crowded at times.

-Be sure to make your way to Parker Mesa Overlook for a little added distance and enjoy the spectacular views of the DTLA skyline.
+Make sure to stop at Parker Mesa Overlook for a little added distance and enjoy the rewarding views of the DTLA skyline.

 Malibu Creek State Park

-Dog-Friendly: No dogs on backcountry trails.
-Dogs are only allowed in the parking lots and campground areas.
+Not Dog-Friendly: Dogs are only allowed in the parking lots and campground areas.

-It’s sometimes referred to as “The Yosemite of Southern California” and easily one of the best places to visit in Malibu.
+Sometimes referred to as “The Yosemite of Southern California”, it’s easily one of the best places to visit in Malibu.